vispy/vispy-website/installation.rst

      "language": "python",
      "display_name": "Python 3"
    }

+Using a similar configuration, you could have two kernels configurations, one for the dedicated graphics card, and one for the integrated graphics.

 Spyder has it's own configuration and I don't know exactly how to make its console run with ``primusrun`` without running ``primusrun spyder3``.